zjuradoq/BioCRNPyler/docs/membrane_features.rst

 `IntegralMembraneProtein()`, the `MembraneChannel` will inherit its `direction` and `compartment` properties from the existing species (e.g., ``IMP``).

-The ``MembraneChannel`` component can uses the ``Simple_Transport`` or ``Facilitated_Transport_MM`` mechanism.
+The ``MembraneChannel`` component can utilize the ``Simple_Transport`` or ``Facilitated_Transport_MM`` mechanism.
 The choice of mechanism depends on the biological behavior of the channel.
 You can choose from one of the following options:

 - **Simple_Transport**:
-    Allows bidirectional movement of substrates, following the concentration gradient.
-The `direction` of the membrane channel must be set to ``Passive``.
+    Allows bidirectional movement of substrates following the concentration gradient.
+The direction of the membrane channel must be set to ``Passive``.

 - **Facilitated_Transport_MM**:
-    Allows unidirectional movement of substrates, also along the concentration gradient.
+    Allows the unidirectional movement of substrates, also along concentration gradient.
 The `direction` of the membrane channel must be either ``Importer`` or ``Exporter``.